48d31kh413k/NavixAI/README.md

 #### **No activity suggestions**
 - Verify OpenAI API key is valid and has credits
-- Check Google Maps API key has required permissions
+- Check Google Maps API key has required permissions (Places API, Distance Matrix API)
 - Ensure location access is granted in browser

+#### **Travel times not displaying**
+- Confirm Google Distance Matrix API is enabled in Google Cloud Console
+- Check API key quotas and billing settings
+- Verify location permissions are granted
+- Ensure activities have valid geographic coordinates

 #### **Weather data not loading**
 - Confirm OpenWeatherMap API key is active